Our Tuition Policy – Terms And Service.

 19.3) Please note: The above terms of service, on this website, is the most current and updated version of our terms and conditions and all reference should be made to this document/copy.
 This information may also be updated from time to time to meet with unforeseen circumstances or to further clarify something that may have been unclear.
 The information provided in these terms and conditions is true and correct at the time of publication.
 Please contact us via email about any other information regarding lessons, anything advertised on this site or another site, leaflet etc for confirmation.

 Last Update: May 2018

 Thank you for taking the time to read and go through these terms and conditions/terms of service.

 Good luck with your learning and thank you in advance for your co-operation, time, efforts and understanding.

 Arabic Daily Support Team

-Please note: When printed this is approximately a 14 page document.
+Please note: When printed this document is approximately a 15-pages.